cheatcode/nextjs-boilerplate/README.md

 The `<ValidatedForm />` component in conjunction with the `/lib/validateForm.js` and `/lib/validators.js` files enables real-time form validation.
 The component is used as a convenience method for attaching the `validateForm.js` function to a form in a React component (`validateForm.js` is a custom, vanilla JavaScript library for running validation, written custom for the boilerplate).

-The underlying library `validateForm.js` uses JavaScript DOM manipulation to render error messages and validate the forms inputs.
+The underlying library `validateForm.js` uses JavaScript DOM manipulation to render error messages and validate the form's inputs.
 Validations can be implemented as you wish, but a series of built-in validators are included in the `/lib/validators.js` file which relies on the `validator` NPM package.

 ###### <ValidateForm /> Usage